DhanuDas/FitZen/README.md

-Program that emulates a GYM Website using MERN concepts Github Repository Link
+Program that emulates a GYM Website using MERN concepts

 ◦ Developed a full-stack Gym Website enabling users to send email and calculate BMI.
 ◦ Designed and managed the MongoDB database, Implemented robust security measures, including data